mubix/cfdb/CONTRIBUTING.md

+/*
+Title: How to Contribute
-# Contributing to the CFDB
+Description: How to contribute to the CFDB
+*/

 If you wish to contribute, you can do so in a couple ways: